gepheum/soia/README.md

 // Indicates whether an operation succeeded or failed. enum OperationStatus {
   SUCCESS;  // a constant field
-  error: string;  // a value field
+  error: string;  // a wrapper field
 }
 ```